google-site-verification: googleafb0e2d4513d051f.html

 CHOOSING AMONG THE DIFFERENT LOGO DESIGN STYLES

 Now that you know all of the different types of logos there are, which is the best design for your business?
-While you may be drawn to one type of logo design style, is it the right one for your brand?
+While you may be drawn to one type of logo design style, will it be the right one for your unique brand identity?

 Using what you now know of logo design styles, what they represent, where they’re best used and why — which serves your industry best?
 Be mindful of these aspects of your business when considering the best type of logo for your brand: